Kama-ganah/Discovering-vulnerabilities-quickly-with-targeted-scanning-in-a-business-webapp/README.md

 # Overview
-As a penetration tester, I evaluated the application’s file handling endpoints to identify high-impact vulnerabilities quickly using targeted scanning techniques.
+I evaluated the application’s file handling endpoints to identify high-impact vulnerabilities quickly using targeted scanning techniques.
 During testing, I discovered a Local File Inclusion (LFI) vulnerability that allowed reading arbitrary files on the server, including /etc/passwd.
 By focusing scans on suspicious endpoints with user-controllable parameters, I was able to confirm and exploit the issue efficiently.
 This project demonstrates how strategic, targeted scanning can rapidly uncover critical vulnerabilities.

-# Steps Undertaken
+# Methodology

 Step 1: Identified potentially vulnerable endpoints for file access (e.g., download, view, or export functionality).